DesiPilla/cafe/READMD.md

   * at least one fully connected layer (with between 128 and 1096 neurons) using “ReLu” as the activation function
   * dropout (with probability of 0.3 or 0.5)
   * a fully connected layer at the end with 2 outputs and a “softmax” activation function

+# Results
+The five model architectures outlined in Section 2.3 were trained and evaluated on several criteria, including their ROC curves, *sip* score distributions, accuracies, precision, recall, variability, racial bias, and interpretability.
+Model training took between 30 min and 90 min for each architecture, which was carried out on an Nvidia Tesla K80 GPU.